 Harsens Island real estate is some of the most expensive in Michigan, although Harsens Island house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Harsens Island is generally considered to be a blue-collar town.
-38.77% of the Harsens Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Harsens Island, you'll notice that it is more blue-collar than most other communities in America.
+38.77% of Harsens Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Harsens Island is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Harsens Island who work in management occupations (11.11%), healthcare (10.40%), and office and administrative support (8.51%).

 One downside of living in Harsens Island is that it can take a long time to commute to work.
 In Harsens Island, the average commute to work is 35.85 minutes, which is quite a bit higher than the national average.

-The percentage of people in Harsens Island who are college-educated is somewhat higher than the average US community of 21.84%: 28.59% of adults in Harsens Island have at least a bachelor's degree.
+The overall education level of Harsens Island is somewhat higher than in the average US city of 21.84%: 28.59% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Harsens Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harsens Island residents report their race to be White.
 Important ancestries of people in Harsens Island include German, Irish, French, English, and Polish.